siddhantac/dotfiles/README.md

 Home sweet home.

 # TODO
-- [ ] Setup an install target in Makefile which automatically calls the correct install script corresponding to OS (example: for macbook -> macos/Brewfile, for ubuntu -> linux/_something_)
-    - [ ] Find a way to determine OS and ask user for confirmation
-- [ ] Create an install script for Ubuntu using apt-get
+- [x] Create an install script for Ubuntu using apt-get

 # Setup